 Compound Crossbow Parts:

-Compound crossbows have become popular in the recent years for their energy efficient and exceptional use of limbs.
+Compound crossbows have become popular in recent years for their energy efficient and exceptional use of limbs.
 The string is also connected with multiple pulleys in a compound crossbow.
-A compound crossbow shares almost the same parts as other kind of crossbows.
+A compound crossbow shares almost the same parts as other kinds of crossbows.

 - Compound crossbows come with synthetic material based parts mostly.